 |San Francisco, CA||$503||$557|

 Each year, ABE fundraises in the hopes to offer scholarships to those who apply for our trips.
 We divide our scholarship money between those who request financial assistance, so please, only ask for what you need, as anything beyond that might take funds away from someone else who might have a greater need.
 Scholarship applications are due by December 5th for Winter Break Trips and February 20th for Spring Break Trips.

 When purchasing flights, ABE must keep in mind institutional and student needs.
 We travel as a group, and thus always purchase tickets as a group.
-The first step in purchasing flights is making sure each and every participant on the trip pays their $200 non-refundable flight deposit and turns in their waiver and a copy of the passport/enhanced ID.
-Once all deposits are made and paperwork is turned in, we contact travel agents, review online purchasing sites, and contact airlines directly.
+The first step in purchasing flights is making sure each and every participant on the trip pays their $200 non-refundable flight deposit and submits their online waiver and health forms (including uploading a copy of their passport/enhanced ID, if applicable).
+Once all deposits are made and forms are submitted, we contact travel agents, review online purchasing sites, and contact airlines directly.
 After negotiating and comparing prices, we find the most affordable flight that can hold all group members and then we purchase the tickets.

 If you find a reasonable ticket price, please feel free to notify our office.
 We will do our best to find the most reasonable group rate available.
 Due to the short time frame of our trips, we do not allow students to book their own flights.
 When you agree to participate in an Alternative Break Experiences trip, you agree to be in community and travel not as an individual but as part of a group.